 In one case, a waiter was discovered using a portable magnetic stripe reader in his shoe to copy customers’ cards while walking to the register.
 In another scam, criminals used NFC readers to steal small amounts from people’s cards on the subway.
 By coming close to pockets and bags, they were able to charge cards without people noticing.

 Phone confirmations for larger amounts and RFID blocking wallets can partially counter card-present fraud.
 Card-not-present transactions are more complex as they happen remotely, where a cardholder does not present a card to a merchant in person.
 CVV code on the back of the card is most often used to confirm that the person paying has physical access to the payment card, but 2FA methods via SMS OTP (3DSecure) and in-app authentications are becoming more widespread.
+Read this article to get more information about credit card fraud detection.

 Scammers can intercept OTPs, consumer sessions, cardholder data (PAN, EXP, NAME, CVV), and even steal app credentials.
 The Lazarus Group from North Korea is notorious for using military-grade cyber expertise to steal money using man-in-the-middle software and cloned credit cards to withdraw cash from ATMs.
 So much so that an estimated 75% to 80% of all ATM cash-out losses get repatriated to North Korea.